An analysis of localization transitions using non-parametric unsupervised learning: Introduction

-To this end, we employ principal components analysis (PCA), which is used to detect the most relevant directions in data space and to compress (project) the data set toward the significant and restricted manifold~\cite{wold1987principal,jolliffe2002principal}.
-Here, we show that the first principal component stores the information on the localization transition critical point and can be employed to estimate it with remarkable accuracy in agreement with recent results~\cite{sierant2023universality,suntajs2023similarity}.
-Moreover, we show that it is sufficient to take a data set whose dimension is smaller than the full Hilbert space, thus being readily applicable in modern quantum simulators where, by means of generalized projective measurements, it is possible to collect large data sets of snapshots of the wavefunctions~\cite{Kunkel2019}.
+and we show analytically that $S_\mathrm{PCA}$, i.e. $S^{(n=1)}_\mathrm{PCA}$, is linked to the participation entropy, often employed for investigating disordered induced transitions~\cite{sierant2023universality,vanoni2023renormalization,kutlin2024investigating}.
+Therefore, unlike usual non-parametric approaches, our physically informed method is guaranteed to work, in the limit of sufficiently large samples.
+We show that the infinite-order $S^{\infty}_\mathrm{PCA}$ can be employed to estimate the critical point with remarkable accuracy in agreement with recent results~\cite{sierant2023universality,suntajs2023similarity} and displays universal behavior around the transition.
+Moreover, we employ a data set whose dimension is smaller than the full Hilbert space, thus being readily applicable in modern quantum simulators where large data sets of snapshots of the state of the system are routinely collected~\cite{Kunkel2019,Brydges2019,hoke2023quantum,vitale2023estimation}.

 We remark here that data-science-inspired approaches have already found several successful applications in various fields, ranging from classical and quantum statistical physics~\cite{Wetzel2017,TiagoPRX2021,TiagoPRXQ2021,Turkeshi2022data,panda2023nonparametric,vitale2023topological,verdel2023datadriven,mendessantos2023wave} to molecular science and quantum chemistry~\cite{mehta2019high,carrasquilla2020machine}.